flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### Tag screenshots with correct language

 Screenshots should be tagged with the language they are in.
-For example, if you have a screenshot of the app in german, tag it with `xml:lang="de"`.
+For example, if you have a screenshot of the app in German, tag it with `xml:lang="de"`.

 ```xml
   <screenshots>